 - absorption of other nutrients (such as calcium)

 Since Lysine is not produced (or synthesized) by the body it must be obtained via the diet, making it possible to run at a deficit.

 When people do not get enough Lysine in the diet, symptoms including fatigue, anemia and hair loss may surface.
 For further symptoms and info, please refer to Medical news today.

 Lysine has been the subject of many fruitful studies over recent years and now promises an impressive array of benefits.
 Let’s start with Michigan Medicine, who state that Lysine has been shown to:

 In addition to that, there have been a bunch of other studies which have shown it to:

 If you’ve heard enough and want to add Quinoa to your diet, consider a couple of these recipes:

-…or you could just be like me and eat it by itself – and by the truckload.
+…or you could just be like me and eat it straight from the carton.